nmtrang29/blog/src/content/posts/datadog-apm.md

 ##### Impact
 - Conducted user research to understand user needs and shape the product strategy
-- I facilitated workshops with teams across Database Monitoring, Profiling, and Change Tracking to drive consistency in UX across the platform.
+- Facilitated workshops with teams across Database Monitoring, Profiling, and Change Tracking to drive consistency in UX across the platform.
 - The framework I developed was later adopted by other product teams, accelerating their ability to build recommendations and shaping Datadog’s broader guidelines for insights and recommendations.

 ##### Scope & Team